 Add an email address.
 Use a professional sounding name; avoid unusual addresses like email@example.com.
 Set up the professional email to forward incoming emails to your main email so that you don't miss anything.

-Under the main header, use a standard resume layout - you can find these on the web.
-I DON'T recommend using a resume builder app - you will be forever beholden to the app and the format and mentors may have difficulty editing and reviewing the text.
-MS Word or and Open Source document format gives you the biggest flexibility.
+Under the main header of your resume, use a standard resume layout of which there are many free examples on the web.
+I DON'T recommend using a resume builder app because you will be forever beholden to the app and the format and mentors may have difficulty editing and reviewing the text.
+MS Word or an open source document format gives you the biggest flexibility.

-The EMPLOYMENT section comes next (unless your child hasn’t held a job yet – at which point get them a yard work, dog walking, pet or babysitting gig, stat!).
-List the jobs chronologically, most recent job first, and include 3 bullets maximum per job with a focus on quantifying accomplishments (Note: if your child works a number of hours in their job(s), this section can be listed before ACADEMICS).
+The EMPLOYMENT section comes next.
+If you haven't had a job, try yard work; dog walking; pet or baby sitting; so that this section isn't empty.
+List the jobs chronologically, most recent job first, and include 3 bullets maximum per job with a focus on quantifying accomplishments (Note: in some cases, this section can be listed before ACADEMICS).

 Parent and child should write this document together then review it several times over the course of two weeks to have the best chance of correcting typos and adding missing activities.